glewis67/codequiz2/README.md

 # codequiz2
-create a quiz, set a time decrement 60 seconds, 10 questions
+Create a quiz, set a time decrement 60 seconds, 10 questions The quiz is also setup to penalize by 5 seconds for every wrong answer.